 Use the 50/10 Rule to Your Advantage

 Have you heard of the 50/10 rule?
-This productivity rule posits that you will be most productive if you spend 50 minutes of each hour working, then the last 10 minutes of each hour not working.
+This productivity rule posits that you will be most productive if you spend 50 minutes of each hour working, then the last 10 minutes of the hour doing something outside of work that makes you happy.
 Many people find that using this rule makes them much more productive, efficient, and happy in their work.

 While most people end up using that 10-minute break to check social media, watch TV or other non-productive tasks, you can use this time for a quick walk.
 If you work an eight-hour day, spending 10 minutes of each hour walking will give you almost an hour and a half of walking that you might not otherwise get.
 And because you’re only walking 10 minutes every hour, your walking will feel more effortless.

 Sometimes you just get stumped on a project.
 You reach a point where you can’t figure out how to move forward.
 You might feel unable to focus, or you’re distracted by something that’s making it hard to work.
 When this happens, it’s good to take some time to clear your mind and let a solution come to you.